 The plot of Death Note attempts to make the claim that by mass murdering killers and rapists, Light is just as bad as those killers.
 Does this mentality sound familiar?
 Yeah, it’s the same mentality that “rational centrists” use to justify the mistreatment and subjugation of minorities whenever they revolt against the system that abused them.
 And I’m not saying that it’s okay to mass murder those who harm others and try to “clean the world of its filth” by killing all who fit one’s own standards for how the world should be.
 What I’m saying is that Death Note never says why it’s not.

 Instead all it does is opt to have Light become more and more corrupt as he goes to the lengths of killing otherwise innocent people who are trying to stop him.
-They wait until AFTER he Light has his bitch fit and kills Lind Taylor in the first episode to really make any point about what a scumbag Light is.
+They wait until AFTER Light has his bitch fit and kills Lind Taylor in the fourth episode to really make any point about what a scumbag Light is.
 But the problem is that there isn’t any decent motivation behind trying to stop Light other than “because it’s the law,” which is an appeal to authority action.
 The whole point of the series is meant to show that Light isn’t as pure or brilliant as he thinks, but it doesn’t get shown until he starts killing the innocent to prevent them from finding out his true Identity.

 This is the problem with a series that brings up such a high concept premise yet takes the most generic and centrist stance on any of its implications.
 I mean, Kira forbid you have a plot that shows how one goes from an innocent high school student to a ruthless power hungry monster in a realistic human way.
 Instead they portray Light as a total straw men of those that try to take justice into their own hands.